-All institutional cluster hardware procurements will utilize firm fixed-price contracts and will be "built-to-cost" in accordance with approved budgets.
-Given fixed budgets, the precise number of processors procured will be determined by the purchase price of systems and network equipment in that year.
-Variation in purchase price of these components, from the estimates used in the budget, will result in greater or lesser computing capability from the estimated value.
+All institutional cluster hardware procurements executed by the host laboratories utilize firm fixedprice contracts and are "built-to-cost" in accordance with approved budgets.
+Given fixed budgets, the precise number of processors procured is determined by the purchase price of systems and network equipment in that year.
+Variation in purchase price of these components, from the estimates used in the budget, results in greater or lesser computing capability from the estimated value.
 Variation in performance of the components from the estimates will also result in greater or lesser computing capability.
 The resulting performance risk is managed by the fact that the scope of the Program is fluid; small negative variances in available computing capability and/or capacity may result in schedule delays in completing scientific computing Programs.
 Large negative variances will prevent the achievement of computing goals; these may trigger review and modification of the USQCD scientific program, such as through changes or elimination of allocations of computing resources to specific science projects.

-The risk of large performance variances is minimized using conservative projections in the estimated costs and performance of each future system development.
+The risk of large performance variances is minimized using conservative projections in the performance of each future system development.
 Allocations of computing resources, and the planning of the USQCD scientific program, will be based upon these conservative estimates.